Explore The Magic Of The World's Largest Inland Delta, Teeming With Wildlife

-The reason most people visit Botswana in the first place is to experience all that is The Okavango Delta.
-With her crystal clear waters and spectacular wildlife and birdlife sightings, her range of safari activities and of course, all those stunning safari lodges and camps.
-The Okavango is one of Africa's most sought after safari destinations, and for good reason, it is utterly amazing.
+The reason most people visit Botswana in the first place is to experience all that is the Okavango Delta, a UNESCO World Heritage Site.
+With her crystal clear waters and spectacular game viewing and birdlife safaris, her range of safari activities and of course, all those stunning safari lodges and camps.
+Known as the "Jewel of the Kalahari Desert", one of Africa's most sought-after safari destinations, and for a good reason, it is utterly amazing.

 - Size: 15 000km²